mobxjs/mobx-react/README.md

 }
 ```

-Make sure to mark `userStore` as optional property.
-It should not (necessarily) be passed in by parent components after all!
+Make sure to mark `userStore` as an optional property.
+It should not (necessarily) be passed in by parent components at all!

 #### Testing store injection

-It is allowed to pass any declared store in directly as property as well.
+It is allowed to pass any declared store in directly as a property as well.
 This makes it easy to set up individual component tests without a provider.

 So if you have in your app something like:
 ```javascript